This article is part of our special report Electricity market reform: A European tour.

 What is your opinion on the new EU legislation referring to the energy market ?

 It is a difficult question.
 EU legislation on the electricity market is a complex set of rules.
 It is as if we were in a triangle: we have security, climate protection and the market.
 Our opinion is that the European Union is too interested in climate and not enough in security of supply, so that would be the disadvantage.

-Regarding the latest legislation which is currently in process, the so called “Winter Package”, we have a lot of question marks here.
-We like that there is an European Commission proposal, but we are against the proposal of the European Parliament as far as with the packages.
-The only thing we want is the adoption of the European Commission’s proposal as a final text, due to the fact that the winter package has such a strong connection with the capacity market.
+Regarding the latest legislation which is currently in process, the so called “Winter Package”, we have a lot of question marks here, due to the fact that the winter package has such a strong connection with the capacity market.
 We would like to achieve some derogations to make the capacity market work.
 If we don’t have this derogation, the capacity market will never work.

 The most important element here is the EPS 550, that is the real problem.
-We cannot introduce this EPS 550 to the capacity market because it would create an unworking market.
-We think that we should be treated equally in the European Union, so if in Germany this EPS 550 is not applied it should not apply to the Polish capacity market either because the schemes are more or less the same.
+We cannot introduce this EPS 550 to the capacity market because it would create a non-working market.
+We think that we should be treated equally in the European Union, so if in the case of a strategic reserve in Germany this EPS 550 is not applied it should not apply to the Polish capacity market either, because the schemes are more or less the same.
 If the situation is the same we cannot be discriminated.